Shania Twain

-In 2004, after releasing her Greatest Hits album, which produced three new singles including "Party for Two", Twain entered a hiatus, revealing years later that diagnoses with Lyme disease and dysphonia led to a severely weakened singing voice.
+In 2004, after releasing her Greatest Hits album, which produced three singles including "Party for Two", Twain entered a hiatus, revealing years later that diagnoses with Lyme disease and dysphonia led to a severely weakened singing voice.
 She chronicled her vocal rehabilitation on the OWN miniseries Why Not? with Shania Twain, released her first single in six years in 2011, "Today Is Your Day", and published an autobiography, From This Moment On.
 Twain returned to performing the following year with an exclusive concert residency at The Colosseum at Caesars Palace, Shania: Still the One, which ran until 2014.
 In 2015, she launched the North American Rock This Country Tour, which was billed as her farewell tour.
 Twain released her first studio album in 15 years in 2017, Now, and embarked on the Now Tour in 2018.
 In 2019, she started her second Las Vegas residency, Let's Go! at the Zappos Theater.
-Her sixth studio album Queen of Me was released in 2023.
+Her sixth studio album Queen of Me was released in 2023, and she embarked on the Queen of Me Tour in the same year.

-Twain has received five Grammy Awards, two World Music Awards, 39 BMI Songwriter Awards, stars on Canada's Walk of Fame and the Hollywood Walk of Fame, and inductions into the Canadian Music Hall of Fame and Nashville Songwriters Hall of Fame.
-According to the RIAA she is the only female artist in history to have three (consecutive) albums certified Diamond by the RIAA and is the sixth best-selling female artist in the United States.
-Altogether, Twain is ranked as the 10th best-selling artist of the Nielsen SoundScan era.
-Billboard listed Twain as the 13th Greatest Music Video Female Solo Artist of all time (42nd overall).
+Twain has received five Grammy Awards, two World Music Awards, 39 BMI Songwriter Awards, inductions to Canada's Walk of Fame and the Hollywood Walk of Fame, as well as the Canadian Music Hall of Fame and Nashville Songwriters Hall of Fame.
+According to the RIAA, she is the only female artist in history to have three (consecutive) albums certified Diamond by the RIAA and is the seventh best-selling female artist in the United States.
+Altogether Twain is ranked as the 10th best-selling artist of the Nielsen SoundScan era.
+Billboard listed her as the 13th Greatest Music Video Female Solo Artist of all time (42nd overall).
+According to Billboard Boxscore, she is the highest-grossing female country touring artist with $421.1 million gross from her concert tours.